 THC is the more widely studied compound of the two because of its intoxicating effects, but it also provides incredible health benefits.
 Hence why many medical marijuana patients have had great success with consuming THC-infused products!

-and connective tissues.
-The primary purpose of this system is to maintain balance in the body, or homeostasis.
-Homeostasis is crucial to overall well-being!
+The primary purpose of the endocannabinoid system is to maintain balance within your body, or homeostasis, which is crucial to overall health.

 You can learn more about the endocannabinoid system here.